-P3.4 Through international cooperation, opportunities should be sought to limit the risks and mutual damage that incentives can create
+P3.3.
+Through international cooperation, opportunities should be sought to limit the risks and mutual damage that incentives can create

 Incentives are often motivated by a perceived need to compete with those offered by others.
-But if each country ignores the damage its incentives might cause others (through, for example. increased pollution, reduced activity and/or lower tax revenue), the resulting tax competition means that all countries may ultimately lose.
+But if each country ignores the damage its incentives might cause others (through, for example, increased pollution and/or lower tax revenue), the resulting tax competition means that all countries may ultimately lose.
 They might then benefit from cooperation, for example by agreements or guidelines delineating permissible or best practice incentives.
+Where cross-border spillovers are beneficial, coordination can ensure the gains are fully realized.
 While most effective if adopted at global level, regional cooperation can also be valuable.